HSBC, First Direct, M&S or John Lewis bank customer? They're making MORE payments to those in arrears in the past – some worth £1,000s

 HSBC Banking Group, which all four lenders fall under, says the payments are as a result of an internal review which found that it had communicated poorly with some customers and that some had paid interest and charges when they shouldn't have.
 Crucially, you may be eligible for both, neither or either one of the two schemes.
 Here's how they work:

-- The FIRST redress scheme was for compensation for poor service, and ran from Oct 20 - Mar 21.
+- The FIRST redress scheme was for compensation for poor service, and ran from October 2020 to March 2021.
 As MoneySavingExpert.com revealed in December 2020, some customers were posted goodwill cheques worth between £25 and £100, depending on the level of poor service.
 These began to be sent in late October 2020, with the last arriving in late March 2021.

-HSBC won't tell us exactly which customers were due payment under this first redress scheme or full details of what it did wrong, but it says examples of bad practice, which it's compensating customers for, include poorly worded letters that didn't engage those who might have been struggling.
+HSBC won't tell us exactly which customers in arrears were due payment under this first redress scheme or full details of what it did wrong, but it says examples of bad practice, which it compensated customers for, include poorly worded letters that didn't engage those who might have been struggling.

-- The SECOND, new redress scheme is to refund interest and charges, and is ongoing.
-Some customers who incurred interest or other fees while they were in arrears, which they shouldn't have had to pay, are now having that refunded, and also getting an additional 8% interest on top.
+- The SECOND redress scheme is to refund interest and charges, and is ongoing.
+Some customers who incurred interest or other fees while they were in arrears that they shouldn't have had to pay are now having them refunded, and are also getting an additional 8% interest on top.
 Refunds are being sent as cheques or in some cases, if HSBC has your details, will be paid directly into your bank account.
 HSBC says most payments have now been made but some will continue to be paid over the coming months.

-HSBC won't tell us exactly who is affected or how much average payments are worth, but we've spoken to one MoneySaver (see below) who got almost £350 back.
+HSBC won't tell us exactly who is affected or how much average payments are worth, but we've heard of refunds ranging from £245 to over £7,000.

 While HSBC won't give us an indication of how many people are getting payments under the two schemes, the four brands currently have 14 million active UK customers between them – plus there are those who have already closed accounts on top.
-If you're struggling with arrears and need help, see our Debt Problems guide for what to do.
+If you're struggling with arrears and need help, see our Debt Problems guide.

 We were first alerted to the second redress scheme by John Bunyan, 62, from Norwich.
-John, who is retired, initially received a £50 cheque out of the blue from HSBC in the post.
-But he then received a further payment from HSBC for £344.71 directly into his bank account .
+John, who is retired, initially received a £50 cheque out of the blue from HSBC.
+But he then received a further payment from HSBC for £345 directly into his bank account.

 You don't need to do anything if owed – but DON'T bin a cheque by mistake

-HSBC says borrowers do not need to do anything to get money they're owed under either redress scheme.
-It says if you're due a payment it will get in touch, and that includes if you're a former customer who's since left the banks in question.
+HSBC says borrowers don't need to do anything to get money they're owed under either redress scheme.
+It says if you're due a payment it will get in touch, and that includes if you've since left the banks in question.

 Be aware that HSBC will automatically take income tax at the basic rate (20%) from the 8% interest you receive.
-This may mean you need to reclaim it, if eligible, via HMRC using an R40 form.
+This may mean you need to reclaim it, if eligible, via HM Revenue & Customs using an R40 form.

 The clip above lasts 58 seconds and has been taken from The Martin Lewis Money Show on Thursday 14 January, courtesy of ITV Studios Ltd, all rights reserved.
-You can turn on subtitles by clicking the keyboard icon at the bottom right of the video.
+You can turn on subtitles by clicking the closed captions icon at the bottom right of the video.

 'Keep an eye out for unexpected payments'